 State Sex Education Policies and Requirements at a Glance

-- Curriculum is not required to include instruction on sexual orientation or gender identity.
-However, curriculum must teach “honor and respect” for monogamous heterosexual marriage.
+- If sex education is taught, the curriculum is required to include instruction on sexual orientation or gender identity.

 - Parents or guardians may remove their children from any or all sex education, family life programs, and/or STD/human immunodeficiency virus (HIV) prevention programs.
 This is referred to as an “opt-out” policy.

 The Illinois Critical Health Problems and Comprehensive Health Education Act states that the following topics must be addressed in all elementary and secondary schools:

 [H]uman ecology and health, human growth and development; the emotional, psychological, physiological, hygienic, and social responsibilities of family life, including sexual abstinence until marriage; [and the] prevention and control of disease, including instruction in grades 6 through 12 on the prevention, transmission, and spread of [acquired immunodeficiency syndrome] AIDS.

 As of 2013, schools that teach sex education are no longer required to emphasize that “abstinence is the expected norm” and are instead expected to teach both abstinence and contraception.
 All courses that discuss sexual intercourse are to address “the hazards of sexual intercourse . . . [and] the latest medical information citing the failure and success rates of condoms,” and include explanations of when it is “unlawful for males to have sexual relations with females under the age of 18.”
 Course material must also include information regarding responsible parenting.
 In 2014, the Illinois State Board of Education published Public Act 98-0441 to provide further details on state sex education requirements.